Self-Managed Night Shelters offered by SHARE/WHEEL

 - Music

-Shelter Intake offered at Catholic Community Services' Anchor in Kent
+Shelter Intake offered at Catholic Community Services

 Conducts intakes for South King County shelters that serve adults; leashed pets and service animals allowed.
 Shelter services include supportive case management focused on housing.
 Provides essential needs support such as meals and toiletries to shelter clients.